-All swimmers who have recorded the same official time, to 1/100th of a second, whether by electronic or manual timing, shall be given the same or equal place (Rule
+All swimmers who have recorded the same official time, to 1/100th of a second, whether by electronic or manual timing, shall be given the same or equal place (Rule SW11).
+The term equal times should be used and not dead heat.
+Figure 7 shows equal times recorded on the AOE and SAT.

 If the AOE records the order of touch and time, the relative order of swimmers having AOE times or places cannot be altered (SW13).
-Swimmers from different heats with the same time are recorded as "equal times" and are accorded equal placings.
+Swimmers from different heats with the same time are recorded as equal times and are accorded equal placings.